SJGowen/Unity-Notes/Endless Driving Game.md

-That’s a great find, Stephen!
-The series you’ve discovered, *How to Make an Endless Driving Game in Unity*, is by Pretty Fly Games and covers various aspects of building an endless driving game, including procedural generation, AI cars, and visual enhancements.
+*How to Make an Endless Driving Game in Unity*, is by Pretty Fly Games and covers various aspects of building an endless driving game, including procedural generation, AI cars, and visual enhancements.
 Here’s a breakdown of the episodes with timestamps to help you jump to relevant sections:

 ### **Episode 1: Setup & Car Movement** ([Watch here](https://www.youtube.com/watch?v=tsQiYlPGPdA))
 - **00:00 - 00:22** Introduction to the tutorial series